Mastering Training to Become A Successful Master Paddler

 For many of us Ocean Paddling is a way of life and something we have done all our lives, handed down to us through family and continued today through Respect of family and the Ocean.
 But to honour our respect to family and our daily ritual of going down to the Ocean and JUST PADDLING it needs to be well managed with a well thought out Training Plan, specific to our needs, as we age.

-So how do these 50-65 year-old paddlers still have the Stamina to finish a 32 mile race and make it to the presentation dinner with a smile and a beer?
+So how do these 50-65 year-old trains still have the Stamina to finish a 32 mile race and make it to the presentation dinner with a smile and a beer?

 Well some of the physical changes we can expect with age include: